ankitkhushwaha/gsoc-proposal/gsoc-proposal.md

 - Go through Nicer-Nustar Analysis Pipeline again, understand the analysis workflow.
 - Ask questions.
 - Complete my draft pull request in stingray.
+- Apart from this i will also Write a blog to track my progess every week.

 ### Community Bonding Period (May 9th - June 1st)
 - Set up the development environment, including database and API tools.